- Employment. State agencies will hire some of the disabled. Governor Jay

 - Preparing for Emergencies.
 For the millions of Americans who have disabilities, emergencies can present unique challenges.
 Emergencies such as fires, floods and acts of terrorism present a real challenge; but preparation can and needs to be made.
 The same challenge also applies to the elderly and other special needs populations.

-FEMA and the Red Cross have prepared booklets to help people with disabilities prepare with an emergency plan to protect themselves, family, friends, personal care assistants and others in the support network in the event of an emergency.
+FEMA and the American Red Cross have prepared booklets to help people with disabilities prepare with an emergency plan to protect themselves, family, friends, personal care assistants and others in the support network in the event of an emergency.
 Post the plan where everyone will see it, keep a copy with you, and make sure everyone involved in your plan has a copy.

 - 70% of adults who are developmentally disabled live at home with their parents.
 (Brian Holloway, director of The Arc)